twilio-professional-services/flex-schedule-manager/README.md

 # Twilio Flex Schedule Manager

+> [!IMPORTANT]
+> The schedule manager is now available in the [Flex Plugin Library](https://www.twilio.com/docs/flex/developer/plugins/plugin-library).
+You may now install the schedule manager in one of the following ways:
+> - Via the plugin library by navigating to Flex UI > Admin > Plugins and selecting "Contact Center Schedule Manager"
+> - Via the [Flex Project Template](https://github.com/twilio-professional-services/flex-project-template), which allows you to orchestrate deployment of your entire Flex solution
+>
+> This repository is now redundant and has been archived.

 This solution provides a flexible, robust, and scalable way to manage open and closed hours for Twilio Flex applications.

 ![Schedule manager](screenshots/schedules.png)